 Easing back in his seat, Devin smirked.
 “It wasn’t me or any of my people who set this whole brouhaha in motion.”

-Seeing little point in debating who was or was not responsible for setting in motion the chin of events that led to the commitment of his battalion, Nathan returned to the matter at hand.
+Seeing little point in debating who was or was not responsible for setting in motion the chain of events that led to the commitment of his battalion, Nathan returned to the matter at hand.
 “As a former officer and a marine, you understand the need to follow orders, no matter how distasteful they may be.”

 “As a former officer and a marine, I also know there are times when it is necessary not to follow orders that are, for any number of reasons, inappropriate, untimely or unlawful.”

 Tiring of this back and forth, without taking his eyes off those of the marine colonel seated across from him, Nathan took a sip of coffee as he paused to regroup.
-“Tell me, colonel, what would you do if you were in my position.”
+“Tell me, colonel, what you would do if you were in my position.”

 Without batting an eye, Devin answered.
 “What’s right.”